-- Develop a partnership with Berrien County, under the provisions of State laws, to develop and maintain a priority review system for improving roads, considering such factors as road condition, resident desires, traffic volumes, roadway function, land use, and other appropriate elements. - Encourage land development along major roadways that reduces the number of access points for individual uses, particularly for non-residential uses. - Encourage roadway improvements adjacent to planned industrial/commercial areas to enhance access, aesthetics, and safety. - Consider complete streets when improving roads to better accommodate all users such as pedestrians, bicyclists and public transit. - Support the County's efforts to consolidate public transit service through a county-wide authority to provide more effective and efficient service to Township residents.
+• Develop a partnership with Berrien County, under the provisions of State laws, to develop and maintain a priority review system for improving roads, considering such factors as road condition, resident desires, traffic volumes, roadway function, land use, and other appropriate elements.

+- Encourage land development along major roadways that reduces the number of access points for individual uses, particularly for non-residential uses. - Encourage roadway improvements adjacent to planned industrial/commercial areas to enhance access, aesthetics, and safety. - Consider complete streets when improving roads to better accommodate all users such as pedestrians, bicyclists and public transit.
+Work with partners to implement the Berrien County Trails Master Plan. - Support the County's efforts to consolidate public transit service through a county-wide authority to provide more effective and efficient service to Township residents.